Copyright, Plagiarism, and Publishing Information

 Why request a publication delay?
 Publication delays are generally requested if students are concerned that placing theses or dissertations online at the Alden Library or with ProQuest/UMI may restrict their ability to publish derived or exact text from theses or dissertations (in the form of books, articles, poems, or short stories) after graduation or if a patent is pending.

 TAD Services suggests a publication delay if students plan to publish exact text from their manuscript.
-In addition, TAD encourages students to contact publishers to find out: a) whether they consider an ETD published in a library or via ProQuest/UMI to be prior publication, b) whether they will consider for publication a manuscript derived from an online theses or dissertations.
+In addition, TAD encourages students to contact publishers to find out: a) whether they consider an ETD published in a library or via ProQuest/UMI to be prior publication, b) whether they will consider for publication a manuscript derived from an online thesis or dissertation.

 Time period: Publication delays are available for OhioLINK and ProQuest documents for one or two years at a time and are renewable up to 5 years total.